Bond Basics

 Fearmongering

-Most investors have likely come across an article or two making note of the recent “bond market collapse,” while citing that some investors have taken a double-digit haircut on their fixed income holdings.
-Despite the fact that the average maturity of outstanding US Treasury securities is around 5 years, many in the media opt to report the performance of 20+ year Treasuries because they are substantially more volatile than an index comprised of all Treasury securities (thus allowing for the use of sensational headlines to draw attention).
 Take the following illustration, for example, which shows periodic peak-to-trough declines of a capitalization-weighted index comprised of all outstanding Treasuries (blue) versus an index comprised of only 20+ year Treasuries (orange) going back to 1980.
-As you can see, both market segments regularly experience pullbacks comparable to what we just experienced in the second quarter, but the longer-term treasuries fell significantly more than the aggregate treasury index.
-While nobody likes to see losses, recent performance is hardly unprecedented and it certainly does not resemble a total collapse of the bond complex.
+As you can see, both market segments regularly experience pullbacks comparable to what we just experienced in the second quarter.
+Still, the longer-term treasuries fell significantly more than the aggregate treasury index.
+While nobody likes to see losses, recent performance is hardly unprecedented and does not resemble a total collapse of the bond complex.

-The key takeaway is that the performance of your portfolio of fixed income securities likely does not resemble what is being reported by the media unless you own primarily long-term bonds.
+The key takeaway is that the performance of your portfolio of fixed-income securities likely does not resemble what is being reported by the media unless you own primarily long-term bonds.
 Revisiting Scenario 2 from Bond Mechanics, note that interest rates rose from 5% to 11% yet the market value of the bond did not fall by more than ~7% while the cumulative income plus market value did not fall below the initial par value of $100,000.
 Over the long-term, fixed income returns come from income—and reinvestment of income—not price fluctuations, which ultimately net out at zero.

 Returns Follow Yields